 The Data Protection Act (DPA) 1998 creates the legal basis under which the Council can process your personal information.
 For the purpose of the Act personal information is defined as any information that relates to a living individual from which they can be identified.
-For more information please see guidance on data protection.
+For more information, please see Data protection guidance.

 Subject Access Requests (SAR)

 Any member of the public is entitled to request copies of all personal information that the Council holds about them.
 This is called a Subject Access Request (SAR).

-If you wish to make a Subject Access Request, please complete the Subject Access Request form and submit it together with the appropriate fee and proof of identification.
-Once a Subject Access Request has been received, along with the relevant fee, we will provide you with the information that you have requested within 40 calendar days.
+If you wish to make a SAR, please complete our Subject Access Request Form and submit it together with the appropriate fee and proof of identification.
+Once a SAR has been received, along with the relevant fee, we will provide you with the information that you have requested within 40 calendar days.

 Note: Certain documents or files may contain the personal information of several different people.
 In accordance with the DPA, we will redact any third party personal information before releasing it in response to a request.